RayhanWKapadia/CS341/README.md

 Project 3: This project requires the implementation of all bit operations.
 There is also proper memory allocation along with proper bit manipulation.

 Project 4: This is an implementation of a doubly-linked-list that is optimized using a two pointer method for proper insertion.

+Project 5: This is an implementation of a red-black tree in C++.

+Project 6: This project is an implementation of a hashmap that can use linear probing, seperate chaining, quadratic probing, and cukoo hashing.